Reign FC drops World Cup homecoming match in front of club record attendance

 The Red Stars were quick to attack and opened scoring in the fourth minute with a left-footed shot from forward Arin Wright.
 The team continued the lead at halftime, 2-0, thanks to Vanessa Dibernardo, who added a goal in the 13th minute by completing a cross from NWSL leading scorer Sam Kerr.

 Frustration started to sit in for the Reign when Chicago opened the second half with a goal in the 50th minute from Yuki Nagasato on an assist from Casey Short.
-Kerr capitalized on Reign goalie Casey Murphy one final time in the 81st minute, putting away not only a perfectly timed through ball but also any chance the Reign had a comeback.
+Kerr capitalized on Reign goalie Casey Murphy one final time in the 81st minute, putting away not only a perfectly timed through ball but also any chance the Reign had of a comeback.

 “They were just better than us,” Reign FC coach Vlatko Andonovski said.
 “They found lots of space between our lines and executed everything that they tried really well.
 They were getting balls in the pockets and connecting well and beating us to the balls.
 Just all together, they were the better team.”